uhm-descartes/uhm-descartes.github.io/_pages/training/data-science.md

 ## Multidisciplinary Data Science Education and Training
 The program’s main objective is to develop a convergent education and research program to train students for industry and academic careers.
-The program will have students engaged in a novel education program to obtain a broad, engaged, and enhanced series of learning experiences:
+Students are engaged in a novel education program to obtain a broad, engaged, and enhanced series of learning experiences:

 - NRT students have access to the training module framework where the pedagogical focus shifts from the coarse granularity of